steve-downing/Remo/README.md

 # Remo

-Remo is a quick and easy RPC framework for Java that stays out of your way.
+Remo is a quick and easy RPC library for Java that stays out of your way.
 No config files and minimal boilerplate are necessary to get a simple service up and running.

 ## Basic Usage